-Donations on behalf of specific films are accepted by Buddhist Film Foundation, Inc. (BFF) and are tax-deductible to the full extent allowed by US law.
-Please visit the individual film websites or contact the .
+Donations on behalf of specific projects are accepted by Buddhist Film Foundation, Inc. (BFF) and are tax-deductible to the full extent allowed by US law.
+Please visit the individual project websites or contact the .

 Current projects with BFF fiscal sponsorship are: